 The Pupsicle is one of our two favorite options for food-based enrichment and it's Prim's favorite enrichment option!
 It's extremely durable and lasts surprisingly long, even without using the Woof refills.
 We highly recommend it and think your dog will love it, too!

-Finally, food-based enrichment, like Pupsicle recipes or frozen Toppl recipes, is perfect for senior or injured dogs.
-A few years ago, Goomba went through 2 knee injuries involving 3 surgeries to fix.
-During this time, he had varying degrees of mobility restrictions that prevented from his favorite activity (playing) for the better part of a year.
-We used every food-based enrichment we could find to help keep him interactive during this time and we used a ton of frozen lick mat recipes and frozen Kong recipes during this period.
+Food-based enrichment, like Pupsicle recipes or frozen Toppl recipes, is perfect for senior or injured dogs.
+A few years ago, Goomba went through 2 knee injuries that took 3 surgeries to fix.
+During this time, he had varying degrees of mobility restrictions that prevented him from his favorite activity (playing) for the better part of a year.
+We used every food-based enrichment we could find to help keep him entertained during this time, and we used a ton of frozen lick mat recipes and frozen Kong recipes during this period.
 For more information on our experiences, check out our tips for recovering from CCL surgery.

 How to use the Woof Pupsicle

 Using the Woof Pupsicle is fairly straightforward, but we wanted to touch on some of Woof’s Pupsicle recipes and some of our own favorite options.
-You can’t go wrong either way, but we recommend giving Woof’s refill pops a go first.
+You can’t go wrong either way, but we recommend giving Woof’s pupsicle treat recipes a go first.
 It’ll help give you an idea of how long refills will last with the right mixture.

 Woof’s refill pops

-As of the time we’re writing this, Woof offers 6 different options for refill pops for the Pupsicle.
+As of the time we’re writing this, 6 different options for recipes for the Woof Pupsicle.
 Here are the flavors they offer:

 - Calming wellness